-Pa rameter Description Dr ivers Drop-down list with all drivers which are loaded in the project.
-Cu rrent status Fixed entry which has no function in the current version.
-Dri ver command Drop-down list for the selection of the command. • Start driver (online mode) Driver is reinitialized and started. • Stop driver (offline Driver is stopped.
-No new data is accepted. mode) Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF; Bit 20). ▶ Driver in simulation mode Driver is set into simulation mode.
+Driver command Description <no command=""></no> No command is sent.
+A command that already exists can thus be removed from a configured function.
+Start driver (online mode) Driver is reinitialized and started.
+Note: If the driver has already been started, it must be stopped.
+Only then can the driver be re-initialized and started.
+Stop driver (offline mode) Driver is stopped.
+No new data is accepted.
+Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF ; Bit 20).
+Driver in simulation mode Driver is set into simulation mode.
 The values of all variables of the driver are simulated by the driver.
-No values from the connected hardware (e.g. PLC, bus system,) are displayed. ▶ Driver in hardware mode Driver is set into hardware mode.
-For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed. ▶ Driver-specific command Enter driver-specific commands.
-Opens input field in order to enter a command. • Driver - activate set setpoint value Write set value to a driver is allowed. • Driver - deactivate set setpoint value Write set value to a driver is prohibited.
-Establish connecton with modem Establish connection (for modem drivers) Opens the input fields for the hardware address and for the telephone number. • Disconnect from modem Terminate connection (for modem drivers) Sh ow this dialog in the Runtime The dialog is shown in Runtime so that changes can be made.
+No values from the connected hardware (e.g. PLC, bus system,) are displayed.
+Driver in hardware mode Driver is set into hardware mode.
+For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed.
+Driver-specific command Entry of a driver-specific command.
+Opens input field in order to enter a command.
+Activate driver write set value Write set value to a driver is possible.
+Deactivate driver write set value Write set value to a driver is prohibited.
+Establish connection with modem Establish connection (for modem drivers)